WESTERN CANADA HOCKEY EXPOSURE CAMP MAY 10-12, 2024 TSUUT'INA NATION, ALBERTA

 Most teams are really local teams.
 However, there are a couple of teams that do recruit from outside of the area.
 Both the Wainwright Bisons and the St. Paul Canadiens recruit from outside the area.

-Founded in 1995, the NWJHL has 6 teams located in Northern Alberta and British Columbia.
-There are 4 teams in Alberta and 2 teams in British Columbia.
-Each of the 6 teams have won the league championship at least once.
+Founded in 1995, the NWJHL has 8 teams located in Northern Alberta and British Columbia.
+There are 6 teams in Alberta and 2 teams in British Columbia.
 The Fort St. John Huskies have won the league championship 7 times.
-The current league champions are the Fort St. John Huskies, having won the title in 2018 and 2019.If customers can’t find it, it doesn’t exist.
-Clearly list and describe the services you offer.
-Also, be sure to showcase a premium service.
+The current league champions are the Fort St. John Huskies, having won the title in 2018, 2019, 2022 and 2023.

 Fairview Flyers